GERD0GDU/PingPongAI/Docs/en/07-PingPongAI.App.Rules.md

 You can access the code corresponding to the changes and updates up to this point via the [v1.0-basic](https://github.com/GERD0GDU/PingPongAI/tree/v1.0-basic) tag.

+The next topic will explain the [Rule-Based Agent Approach](./08-RuleBased.md) structure.

 ## See Also

 - [Home Page](./README.md)